AlexNguyenJJ/Teaching-Programming-Portfolio/README.md

 Click on this link to watch my video submission for ["Code Walkthrough: Conditional Loops"](https://youtu.be/G4Axk0Fpn9E)

 Click on this link to watch my video submission for ["Code Walkthrough: If Statements"](https://youtu.be/r7uJLv9sOjw)

+Click on this link to watch my video submission for ["Code Walkthrough: Nested If/Else Statements"](https://youtu.be/84kiKBwMjOY)